Story by Lee Phillips

 Illustration by Megan Schaller

-When Brian Bell was 18, he did what most young artists did: he flew the coupe.
+When Brian Bell was 18, he did what most young artists did: he flew the coop.
 Leaving his beginnings in Tennessee, the Weezer guitarist landed in a city where he was just another face in the crowd of thousands of people ready to scratch their names into history.
 Los Angeles in the 90’s: a mix of clashing cultures topped with a sense of urgency and sprinkled with the feeling that anyone could make it.
 But not everyone did.
 Brian Bell was one of the exceptions.

 Despite this, the first thing I noticed about the musician as we chatted was his laid back air and humble attitude.
 13 albums in with Weezer (the “Black Album” being the latest among them) and Brian still has “never stopped studying music and trying to get better at it.”
 It seems that despite his decades spent in LA, Bell has not succumb to the infamous depravity of fame (which Bell might probably laugh at, claiming that he’s not even all that famous).

-Yes, he’s got stories, like running from fans on Weezer’s first ever tour, or Hugh Hefner’s 80th birthday party at the Playboy Mansion, but he’s also got a lot of perspective.
+Yes, he’s got stories.
+Like running from fans on Weezer’s first ever tour, or Hugh Hefner’s 80th birthday party at the Playboy Mansion, but he’s also got a lot of perspective.
 Specifically, on the ways that the 90’s LA he threw himself into, starry eyed and hopeful, has morphed more into a culture of “celebrity worship.”
-What Bell has done, in his career, but also in his presence as an artistic individual, is chip away at the facade of obsession that crowds so much of what we call art to get to something very real.
+What Bell has done in his career, but also in his presence as an artistic individual, is chip away at the facade of obsession that crowds so much of what we call art to get to something very real.
 It materializes in his music, in the way he spoke to me and in the way he moves.

 As I admitted to him (more emotionally than I would like to say or than shows up on paper) it’s hard to see that movement when it’s all around you, and when it’s covered by “image obsession,” in Bell’s words.
 It can feel like that environment of artistic urgency and collective meaning making exists in the romantic past, or that it never existed at all.
-But it seems to me, that it’s wherever you work hard enough to find it, or put it into the world yourself.
+It seems to me, that it’s wherever you work hard enough to find it, or put it into the world yourself.
 Now going into his 33rd year of making music in LA, Brian Bell is showing us what that commitment looks like.
 It’s more than obsession, or at least it’s all the good parts.

 Can we start by talking about your new album, “The Black Album?”
 The title is so funny, I thought it was going to be like some dark evil music but the songs are actually very uplifting.
 What’s your favorite song?